-As an added benefit, cbdMD backs their products with a 30-day money back guarantee.
+As an added benefit, cbdMD backs its products with a 30-day money-back guarantee.
 If you are not happy with your purchase, you can return it for a full refund even if the product has been opened.

 What is CBD Oil and How Can It Help With Sleep?

 Within the Cannabis plant are hundreds of different types of individual chemical compounds.
 Over 100 of these have been identified and classified as cannabinoids including CBD.
 Not all cannabinoids have the same effects when ingested, which is why CBD is discussed separately from the more famous cannabinoid THC.

 CBD and some other cannabinoids, known as endogenous cannabinoids or endocannabinoids, are also naturally produced by the body as part of the endocannabinoid system (ECS).
 Receptors in the body for cannabinoids appear to be most related to the neurological and immune systems.

 In the body, there are two key receptors for cannabinoids: CB1 and CB2.
 Cannabinoids can activate these receptors, which is what happens when someone experience a high from THC — it’s the CB1 receptor being activated by that cannabinoid.
 CBD does not activate these receptors to the same extent, which is why it can have signaling effects in the body but does not produce a “high” or level of intoxication.

 How is CBD Extracted from Cannabis?

 CBD exists in both hemp and marijuana plants.
 Hemp plants are distinct from the plant strains that produce intoxicating plants.